What is this website about?

 How is SEAArch supported?

 This site is maintained by myself in a personal capacity with my own financial resources.
-The costs of running the site is offset in part by some advertising and affiliate links (see disclosure policy below), and through my annual crowdfunding appeal.
+The costs of running the site is offset in part by advertising and affiliate links (see disclosure policy below), and through my annual crowdfunding appeal.
 If you wish to support this site directly, please consider Buying Me a Coffee.

 This policy is valid from 16 September 2007